-Kenneth Black is an associate in Robbins Geller Rudman & Dowd LLP’s San Francisco office, where his practice focuses on complex securities litigation and shareholder derivative litigation.
+Kenneth Black is a partner in Robbins Geller Rudman & Dowd LLP’s San Francisco office, where his practice focuses on complex securities litigation and shareholder derivative litigation.

-Prior to joining the Firm, Black was a Sanctions Investigator at the Office of Foreign Assets Control, U.S. Treasury Department, where he investigated and assembled the evidentiary cases against targets of U.S. financial sanctions, and tracked the finances and assets of those targets.
+Before joining the Firm, Kenneth was a Sanctions Investigator at the Office of Foreign Assets Control, U.S. Treasury Department, where he investigated and assembled the evidentiary cases against targets of U.S. financial sanctions, and tracked the finances and assets of those targets.

 University of Michigan School of Law, J.D., 2013